Academy Funeral Support

 The WP Cemetery does not require a concrete vault for the casket.
 If the family wishes to have one, it is the responsibility of the WP-area funeral director to make the necessary arrangements.

 If the family chooses to have the remains cremated and buried in the cemetery, there are no restrictions on size and type of urn.
 However, should they desire the cremains to be placed in the columbarium, they must make an advance purchase of a liner for the niche.
 When ordering the liner, please request that a nameplate be included.
-An 8" internal liner with cover currently costs $25 and can be ordered through:
+An 8" internal liner with cover can be ordered through:

 Armento Liturgical Arts